jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 :::{tip} Managing Context and Costs
 Instead of one long chat for everything, start fresh for each phase.

 Why new chats?
-It has do with LLMs context window.
+It has to do with LLMs context window.
 Saturating the context window leads to AI confusion and runs up the costs.
 File-based plans allow us to start new chats and still keep the required context.

 As you work through phases, keep an eye on **context window percentage** (shown in Cursor chat):